Updated: Nov 15, 2022

 A Smarter Method

 So buying your way to those first 100-200 reviews is a shortcut to all kinds of trouble.
 What’s the road to success?
-Hiring a service that helps grow your online reviews legally, respectfully and in detail.
+Hiring a service that helps grow your online reviews legally, respectfully, and in detail.
 A star rating may be one thing, but it’s the details of a review that can really make all the difference.
 According to a study by Salsify in 2021 conducted on over 1800 online shoppers, 62% of them chose reviews as the number 1 most important element to make a purchase decision based on.
 Also, according to Bizrate, nearly 55% of the online audience reads at least four reviews before deciding to make a purchase.
 That means the content counts.

-Sites like Yotpo, Bazaarvoice and even Amazon Vine offer platforms that provide large quantities of reviews, but often lack templates that encourage depth from their users.
+Sites like Yotpo, Bazaarvoice, and even Amazon Vine offer platforms that provide large quantities of reviews but often lack templates that encourage depth from their users.
 The result is lots of short reviews that often, ironically, resemble fake ones.
 Investigate which service works best for your product at the moment, but in general - it works best to choose a review provider that demands more from its users.

-Revioly has quickly garnered a reputation for delivering high-quality online reviews, thanks in part to a template that requires detailed feedback to multiple aspects of a product, not just the product as a whole.
+Revioly has quickly garnered a reputation for delivering high-quality online reviews, thanks in part to a template that requires detailed feedback on multiple aspects of a product, not just the product as a whole.
 Revioly offers another big benefit to businesses as well - unlike some of the sites mentioned above, which often operate under the free giveaway-per-review system we discussed in the previous section, customers are incentivized to review your product after actually buying it.

 Review Maintenance & Final Thoughts

 Once the reviews begin to flow in, make sure you’re actually reading them, too.
-To give you one final set of statistics, ReviewTrackers reports that over 53% of customers expect a business to respond to their negative review within a week.
-That doesn’t give you much time to ignore the online conversation about your product (though hopefully you wouldn’t want to anyway).
+To give you one final set of statistics, ReviewTrackers reports that over 53% of customers expect a business to respond to their negative reviews within a week.
+That doesn’t give you much time to ignore the online conversation about your product (though hopefully, you wouldn’t want to anyway).
 Following that, BrightLocal reports that 97% of consumers who already read online reviews also read the business’ response to those reviews.
 What really matters is that 45% of them are more likely to support any business that responds to them.

 In other words, your audience is always watching.
 You can attract all the online reviews in the world, but make sure you seem accessible if you want to stay in your customers’ good graces.
-Negative reviews are practically inevitable, no matter how great the product (in fact they make your reviews at large feel more real).
+Negative reviews are practically inevitable, no matter how great the product is (in fact, they make your reviews at large feel more real).
 It’s what you do about them that matters.
-Directly addressing your customers’ concerns and working toward a solution, instead of ignoring...and especially instead of censoring...counts for a whole lot, and can guarantee your product won’t just be a hit - it’ll be here to stay.
+Directly addressing your customers’ concerns and working toward a solution, instead of ignoring...and especially instead of censoring...counts for a whole lot and can guarantee your product won’t just be a hit - it’ll be here to stay.